 If you already know your skin tolerance, you can build up the percentage, frequency or even combine some of the products for maximum effect

 When you feel comfortable enough using exfoliating products, you can try to mix and match your products to get the best effect out of the exfoliating products.
 A combination of physical and chemical exfoliators can be a great combo for any advanced user.

 Some of our exfoliating products curations for you to pick:

-A mixture of the three chemical exfoliators, AHA, BHA, and PHA, can give you the best yet gentlest exfoliating effect.
-This serum will keep your dead skin cells away from your skin.
+A chemical exfoliator in the form of a bubble toner, with 3% AHA to give you the best yet gentlest exfoliating effect.
+This toner will keep your dead skin cells away from your skin.

 For anyone with acne-prone and congested skin.
-We got you covered with this Benton Aloe BHA skin toner.
-BHA can clear out the gunk on your pores deeply, combined with aloe and its’ soothing properties.
+We got you covered with this Acwell AHA BHA PHA Exfoliation cleanser.
+BHA can clear out the gunk on your pores deeply, combined with AHA and PHA for brightening.
 It will keep your skin clear and clean.

 Containing the papain and bromelain enzyme from both papaya and pineapple.
 This enzyme powder wash will give you a gentle exfoliation and prep your skin for your following skincare routine so that it can absorb better.

 Takeaway: Exfoliating can change your skincare game for good.
 It will shed the dead skin cells and allow newer, better-looking and glowing skin to show itself off.
 However, with tons of exfoliating products available on the market, it is easy to get overwhelmed by the number of options.
 That’s why understanding each of the benefit and function of exfoliators can help you narrow down the best one that fits your skin’s need.
 From physical exfoliators, chemical exfoliators, to enzyme exfoliators, we’ve covered them all!

 - By Claudia Christin (@funskincare)